 - Prep and Sear Beef: The first thing you are going to do is prepare all of your ingredients and sear your meat over medium-high heat.
 Searing of the meat will add richness to the Genovese sauce.

 Make sure you do not skip this step!
-Searing the meat really helps to seal in the flavors of the meat.
+Searing the meat really helps to seal in the flavor.

 - Mix it all together and slow cook: Add the meat to the pot and cover it with a lid.